microsoft/playwright/docs/src/api/class-locatorassertions.md

 expect(locator).to_contain_text(re.compile(r"\d messages"))
 ```

-Note that if array is passed as an expected value, entire lists can be asserted:
+Note that if array is passed as an expected value, entire lists of elements can be asserted:

 ```js
 const locator = page.locator('list > .list-item');